mche1/two_phase_ods_el/README.md

       publisher={The Institute of Mathematical Statistics and the Bernoulli Society}
     }

 This repository contains a simulation example with binary outcome (logistic regression), expensive covariate.
-The main function for 1000 replicates in logit_exp_8k.m and other .m files will be needed during running.
+The main function for 1000 replicates with phase 1 sample size 8000 is in logit_exp_8k.m and other .m files will be needed during running.

 Please cite as above.
 All rights reserved.